aadilayub/Start-Page/README.md

 # Things to add:

-1. Light terminal theme to match browser
+1. Second row of boxes
 2. Remove search bar
 3. Display the day's Todoist tasks